Unthrottled/ultra-marathon/content/accomplishments/c_theperfecttheme.md

 do more _creative_ work in programming.
 In this leg of my journey, I had already had a few years of hyper-focused career study and plenty of work experience on programming problems.
 Meaning that I was fairly good at spending many short and focused intervals solving these "left-brained" problems.
-It was not until I started expecting myself to perform with the same focus patterns and durations on "right-brained" problems, that I found out there can be mind muscle imbalances.
+It was not until I started expecting myself to perform with the same way with "right-brained" problems, that I found out there can be mind imbalances.
+Working on artistic endeavours would drain almost every last bit of my mental energy.

 Reflecting, it might just because I have gotten to the point where I did not have to think as hard to accomplish programming problems as I did to make art.
-At the time, it just felt like I could only work artistic challenges for shorter durations of times.
-In addition to needing a longer hiatus before starting the next artistic epic.
+At the time it felt like I could only work artistic challenges for shorter durations of times.
+While also needing a longer hiatus before starting the next artistic venture.

-One of my favorite creative expressions is art vectorization, which is just a fancy term for, "Alex trace art good."
+One of my favorite forms creative expressions is art vectorization, which is just a fancy term for, "Alex trace art good."
 Vectorization is the most time-consuming and artistically challenging part of building my themes.
 There is a fair amount that goes into the process:

 - Decomposing the subject into layers that stack to the final product.
-- Interpolating shape outlines using Bézier curves in each stack.
+- Interpolating shape outlines using Bézier curves.
-- Filling in gaps while maintaining perspective.
+- Filling in missing parts character's outline, while maintaining correct perspective.
 - Choosing the right colors that contrast just well enough to detect outlines.

 Just converting one subject required a tremendous amount of effort.
-Something I learned when staring at other peoples art at a micro-level detail, is that nobody is perfect.
+Something I learned when staring at other peoples art, at a micro-level detail, is that nobody is perfect.
 I have learned that nobody draws in perfect Bézier curves, and getting perspective right is also hard for other artists.
 They just do a better job at hiding the inconsistencies.

+If you are curious about what I am actually referring to.
+Feel free to take a peek at my progression of various pieces I have completed over time.

 <details>
 <summary>Vectorization Progression (click to expand)</summary>